Hepatitis C Medications

 Unlike Hepatitis A and Hepatitis B, a vaccine for Hepatitis C is not available.

 Hepatitis C infection is treated with antiviral medications intended to clear the virus from your body.
-Your doctor may recommend a combination of two to three medications to be taken over several months to one year.
-Many blood tests and doctor visits are necessary during this time so that your response to treatment can be carefully monitored and evaluated.
+Your doctor may recommend one medication or a combination of two to three medications to be taken for 12 – 24 weeks or longer.
+Blood tests and doctor visits are necessary during this time so that your response to treatment can be carefully monitored and evaluated.